HIOTio/HIOTProto/specification.md

 bottlenecks across a deployment.

-The platform sends an empty health message to a particular device on topic "H/&lt;device path&gt;", where &lt;device path&gt; is the unique path to the relevant device.
-The device will use a range of Operating System commands or utilities (e.g. "top", "df" etc.) to collate a set of statistics to return to the platform on topic "h/&lt;device path&gt;"
+The platform sends an empty health message to a particular device on topic "H/<device path>", where <device path> is the unique path to the relevant device.
+The device will use a range of Operating System commands or utilities (e.g. "top", "df" etc.) to collate a set of statistics to return to the platform on topic "h/<device path>"

 The structure of the health message has not been defined to date, and it may be the case that different types of data could be requested by the